victor1533111/SorterBot/README.md

 1. Read dates: Reads all dates from the stack, storing in an auxiliary angle.<br />
 2. Stack Sort Algorithm: Proceeds to sort the sheets, using a maximum of two binders and leaving them in a third one, which corresponds to the binder where the stack to be sorted was.

 We make the abstraction of viewing the file cabinets with all their sheets as a stack with elements:
 <p align="Center">
 <img width="350" height="350" src="https://user-images.githubusercontent.com/65302766/119013207-10eb7a00-b997-11eb-99ed-f5b3560667ea.png">
 <img width="350" height="350" src="https://user-images.githubusercontent.com/65302766/119014171-fcf44800-b997-11eb-86e0-70f09280ec8c.png">
  </p>

+## Tests
+To test the different algorithm modules of the Sorterbot, we have created 3 different scenarios and 4 different test.
+ * ## Title sorting test
+In this scenario we have a series of sheets with titles with different characteristics such as different sizes, numbers, strange symbols...
+In this case this scenario is used to perform the title test in which the correct extraction of these titles will be checked with the corresponding elimination of elements that do not provide information.
+To evaluate the robustness of this title, the comparison of similarity with the correct titles is applied to make the sum of the percentages of similarity error.

+It should be noted that the results obtained for this test have a 1.5 percent error rate.
+ * ## Data sorting test

 The test itself consists of storing the result of the sorting in a list along the total sorting of all file cabinets.
 Finally it is compared with the expected result to see if the sorting has been done correctly.